 Security is always a good thing, right?
 As with any good thing, there can be too much of it.

-In an effort to keep your business, hospital or community safe, it’s easy to go overboard.
-However, too much security could do more harm than good.
+In an effort to keep your business, hospital or community safe, it’s possible to go overboard.
+Too much security could do more harm than good.

-When you have numerous security guards, security cameras and electronic entrances, people tend to feel almost arrogant about security.
+People tend to feel almost complacent about their security when you have numerous security guards, security cameras and electronic entrances.
 While they should feel safe, you want them to still take notice of what’s going on around them.

-If they feel too comfortable, they might not notice someone stealing right under their nose.
-Or, if they do notice, they’ll ignore it and just assume a security guard sees it too.
+They might not notice someone stealing right under their nose if they feel too comfortable.
+Or, if people do notice, they’ll ignore it and just assume a security guard sees it too.
 Even with an overabundance of security, it’s still possible to miss some things.

 An example of security making people feel too comfortable is anti-counterfeiting measures in currency.
 With the Canadian $100 bill, people felt the security measures were so secure that they didn’t need to double-check their bills to ensure they were legitimate, despite being warned to check.

-People should be aware that security is also part of their job.
-When they see something odd or suspicious, report it to a manager or security guard.
-It’s only when everyone works together that you have the most secure environment possible.
+When people see something odd or suspicious, they should be encouraged to report it to a manager or security guard.
+Only when everyone works together can you have the most secure environment possible.

 Security Can Get In The Way

-A common problem with too much security is the security actually gets in the way.
-For instance, if you have a small location with five security guards milling about, they could get in the way of customers and employees.
+A common problem with too much security is the security guards can actually get in the way.
+For instance, a small location with five security guards milling about could interfere with customers and employees trying to go about their regular activities.
 Security shouldn’t be a nuisance that negatively affects your business.

 Another issue is adding in too many layers of security.
-For example, having a guard check IDs, then requiring employees to scan their ID to open the door and scan yet again to access their office is cumbersome and unnecessary.
-The entire process takes valuable minutes out of their day.
+For example, having guards visually inspect identification, then requiring employees to scan their ID to open the door and scan yet again to access their office is cumbersome and unnecessary.
+The entire process takes valuable time from their day.